The Colorado Union Observer2026-03-10T15:36:08+00:00

 NOTE: If you have questions about this topic, or think you have a legal issue, consider contacting a lawyer.
 Fairness Center lawyers represent clients for free and can be reached here or at 844.293.1001.
 We strongly encourage you to pursue with haste any legal claim you believe you may have, as the mere passage of time may prevent you from exercising possible legal claims.

-Can I get legal representation for free?2025-04-22T15:22:49+00:00
+Can I get legal representation for free?2025-09-29T19:21:09+00:00

-The Fairness Center currently offers free legal representation in Pennsylvania, New York, Connecticut, Colorado, and to federal employees, and may soon be expanding to other areas.
+The Fairness Center currently offers free legal representation in Pennsylvania, New York, Connecticut, Colorado, New Jersey and to federal employees, and may soon be expanding to other areas.
 The Fairness Center has represented clients involved in disputes with unions, including:

 • American Federation of Government Employees (AFGE),